google/vulkan-cpp-library/README.md

 The library is thread-safe as required by the Vulkan specification, `2.5 Threading Behavior`, `Externally Synchronized Parameters`, `Externally Synchronized Parameter Lists`.
 Notice that `Implicit Externally Synchronized Parameters` is not included.

+### OpenVR
+Samples include an OpenVR example.
+This simple demo renders the models of the connected devices like trackers and controllers.
+It supports lazy loading and recompiles the command buffers when any new devices are added or removed.

+Notice that as of writing this, OpenVR does not support Vulkan.
+This sample is using GL_NV_draw_vulkan_image to blit Vulkan images to OpenGL.

 ### Xlib/xcb
 In the works.